Next Generation Sequencing

 We have developed extensive tools to monitor sequence quality and accuracy; every sequencing run that is performed by the GSF is subjected to quality control evaluation in the form of a report that includes a review of read output and overall quality metrics including the Q30 score, percentage of undetermined reads, FastQC result, duplicate rate, mappable rate et al. These QC mechanisms allow GSF to maintain the highest level of sequence quality that simplifies subsequent analyses.

-- Illumina HiSeq 3000/4000(3000 carries one flow cell vs HiSeq 4000 with two flow cell stations) is the latest and most efficient sequencing platform in Illumina NGS market.
+- Illumina HiSeq 3000/4000(3000 carries one flow cell vs HiSeq 4000 with two flow cell stations) is quite powerful and most efficient sequencing platform in Illumina NGS market.
 It provides greater efficiency in terms of high-throughput, faster turn-around-time and cheaper cost.

 - The enhanced sequencing performance of HiSeq 3000/4000 is enabled by two new technologies: patterned flow cell and kinetic exclusion amplification.
 These two new technologies were only available on the X Ten sequencers for a single application, the re-sequencing of human genomic samples.
 In contrast to the random clustering employed previously (HiSeq 2500 and earlier models, including the GSF old sequencer HiSeq 2000), the clusters in HiSeq 3000 are now generated in ordered nano-wells to allow for higher cluster densities and unambiguous cluster identification.